project-codeflare/multi-cluster-app-dispatcher/test/perf-test/simulatingnodesandappwrappers.md

 ```
 kubectl get pods -A
 ```
 ## Step 1.
-Deploy NCAD on your cluster
+Deploy MCAD on your cluster
 ### 1.1 Make sure you have room: # You'll at least 2 free cpu and at least 2GB memory free
 ```
 kubectl describe node |grep cpu